-18.11.2.3 A decision by the batsmen at the wicket to do so, under clause 41.5 (Deliberate distraction, deception or obstruction of batsman).
+18.11.2.3 A decision by the batters at the wicket to do so, under clause 41.5 (Deliberate distraction, deception or obstruction of batter).

-18.12 Batsman returning to wicket he has left
+18.12 Batter returning to wicket he has left

-18.12.1 When a batsman is dismissed in any of the ways in clauses 18.12.1.1 to 18.12.1.3, the not out batsman shall return to the wicket he has left but only if the batsmen had not already crossed at the instant of the incident causing the dismissal.
-If runs are to be disallowed, however, the not out batsman shall return to his original end.
+18.12.1 When a batter is dismissed in any of the ways in clauses 18.12.1.1 to 18.12.1.3, the not out batter shall return to the wicket he has left but only if the batters had not already crossed at the instant of the incident causing the dismissal.
+If runs are to be disallowed, however, the not out batter shall return to his original end.